paloj/bash_menu/README.md

 sudo chmod +x ~/bash_menu/.bashmenu.sh
 ```

-You can add this script to aliases:
+You can add this script to aliases as menu or whatever you want:
 ```bash
 touch .bash_aliases
 echo "alias menu='~/bash_menu/.bashmenu.sh'" >> .bash_aliases